- TV Search

 •Internal awareness: The Mayor and executive staff can view recordings of closed-circuit broadcasts of City Council meetings, improving communication between the Mayor’s Office and the City Council.

 The bulk and clutter of the VCR bank and tape library are a thing of the past.
 It is no longer necessary to have recording media dedicated to a particular channel.
 SnapStream’s Enterprise TV appliance provides fault-tolerant storage for eight months’ worth of recorded material, more than doubling the amount of available storage while eliminating physical storage.
 For the City of Houston, the result has been greatly improved awareness of city issues, coupled with more effective and efficient responses to the needs of its citizens.

 City of Houston Snapstream Configuration

 A standard Time Warner cable feed, modulated with one closed-circuit channel, connects to the Enterprise appliance.
 The Snapstream Enterprise appliance resides in the server room and is administered by the City Hall in-house IT staff.
 The appliance is connected to the LAN, and any networked computer with Link software is able to stream live TV and stream or download previously recorded TV content.
-Users can save segments, which can then be edited or burned to DVD locally.
+Users can save segments, which can then be edited locally.

 Houston is one of the largest cities in the United States; with a population of more than 2 million spread over 600 square miles.
 It is a major center of U.S. energy production as well as biomedical and aerospace research, and with one of the youngest and most diverse populations in the country, Houston is a lynchpin of the Gulf Coast, both culturally and economically.
 The task of managing this massive and vital community falls to the City Council and the Houston Mayor’s Office, currently occupied by Bill White.